koushikgampa23/FastAPI/README.md

         alembic upgrade 6c14b2d5f700
         After execution it will show like this
             Running upgrade  -> 6c14b2d5f700, create phonenumber col on user table
+### Note:
+    SqlAlchemy will pick up on tables that doesnot exists, we use alembic only to enhance the table(like adding colums or dropping colums).
+    In other words SQLAlchemy will create table if table doesnt exist.